benjaminadk/bvgsoftware/_posts/how-to-build-a-command-line-application.md

 The options allow us to input a path to a directory of source images and a path to the directory we want to save the new thumbnails in.
 These are relative to the current working directory and not absolute paths.
 Relative paths make sense because the nature of a command line application is that is portable.
 Relative paths are also shorter to type.
 These options will be passed into our underlying image manipulation logic.

-I want to create a separate folder and file to hold some of this logic to keep things organized.
+Create a separate folder and file to hold some of this logic to keep things organized.

 ```bash
 mkdir lib